Best Southern small towns to live in

 Whether considering a new move or just daydreaming of living in a town with a dose of Southern charm, Stacker has you covered with a list of the best suburban or rural areas of the South.

-Known for its hospitality, regional cuisines, and sprawling landscapes, the region boasts many towns with family-friendly historic attractions and outdoor activities.
+The region's appeal is easy to see.
+Known for its hospitality, regional cuisines, and sprawling landscapes, the South boasts many towns with family-friendly historic attractions and outdoor activities.
 Some suburban and rural areas offer residents a crime-free life with great public education and job options.

 Stacker referenced Niche's 2022's "Best Places to Live" study, narrowed the results to the American South—and then narrowed them further to the suburbs or rural areas, those towns with under 5,000 residents.
 Niche rated the best places to live according to factors such as cost of living, safety, and access to healthy living, good jobs, and education.